ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

     }
 ```

-This code is designed to measure and display the performance (execution time) of a vector addition of product over a specified number of executions.
+This code is designed to measure and display the performance (execution time) of a vector addition of a product over a specified number of executions.
 The results are dynamically displayed in the UI through a chart that is bound to the Items collection.
 This collection is implemented using ObservableCollection<ChartData> for the Items property.
 ObservableCollection is a dynamic data collection that provides notifications when items are added, removed, or when the whole list is refreshed.
-Thus, the chart will be refreshed whenever items are added to the ObservableCollection.
+Therefore, the chart will be refreshed whenever items are added to the ObservableCollection.

 Next, in the constructor, the InitializeComponent method is called to initialize the window components defined in XAML.
 The DataContext of the window is set to itself (this), enabling data binding between the window's controls and its properties.
 It also initializes a label with the system's processor architecture, fetched from environment variables.